Marcello-Sega/pytim/README.md

 ## Visualisation

-Pytim can export in different file formats: the `pdb` format with the `beta` field used to tag the layers, `VTK`, `cube` for both continuous surfaces and particles, and, of course, all formats supported by `MDAnalysis`.
+Pytim can export in different file formats: the `PDB` format with the `beta` field used to tag the layers, `VTK`, `cube` for both continuous surfaces and particles, and, of course, all formats supported by `MDAnalysis`.

 In [`VMD`](www.ks.uiuc.edu/Research/vmd/), for example, using `beta == 1` allows you to select all atoms in the first interfacial layer.
-Just save your `pdb` file with layers information using
+Just save your `PDB` file with layers information using

 ```python
 inter.writepdb('myfile.pdb')